-CADTH’s drug reimbursement review processes are meant to reduce duplication across jurisdictions, maximize the use of limited resources, and enhance the consistency of drug reviews.
+CADTH’s reimbursement review processes are meant to reduce duplication across jurisdictions, maximize the use of limited resources, and enhance the consistency of drug reviews.
 CADTH undertakes reviews of drugs and issues reimbursement recommendations and/or review reports to federal, provincial, and territorial drug programs; cancer agencies; and Canadian Blood Services.
 It is important to note that CADTH’s recommendations are non-binding and each drug program makes its own reimbursement decisions based on CADTH’s recommendation and other factors, including the plan’s mandate, jurisdictional priorities, and financial resources.
-Please refer to the Procedures for CADTH Drug Reimbursement Reviews for complete details.
+Please refer to the Procedures for CADTH Reimbursement Reviews for complete details.

 1. Pre-submission Phase

 A pre-submission meeting is offered to facilitate the efficient preparation and filing of an application with CADTH.
 The goal of the meeting is to assist the sponsor in improving the quality, relevance, and clarity of the information filed for review.
 Pre-submission meetings will be scheduled for a maximum of one hour and sponsors are limited to one meeting per pending application.
 To request a meeting, sponsors must submit the completed pre-submission meeting request form to CADTH.

 Sponsors are required to provide CADTH with a minimum of 30 business days of advance notice for all applications.
 To fulfill the advance notification requirement, sponsors must complete the advance notification form in its entirety and submit it to CADTH at firstname.lastname@example.org.

 2. Application Phase

 2.1 Application Filing